nzaki-dev/dialog/README.md

 # Dialog attendance list (16/6/2026)

-On 16 June 2026, the full attendance list for Peter Thiel's private society, "Dialog," was leaked.
+On 16 June 2026, the full attendance list for Peter Thiel's private society, "Dialog" was leaked.

 The attendance list was discovered hard-coded in the HTML of the official dialog.org website.
 The leak was subsequently fixed by the website owners.